wavefrontHQ/docs/pages/doc/query_language_recipes.md

 `msum(24h, ts(~sample.network.bytes.recv, source="app-2*"))`

 ### Last Data Point During X Time
 At times, you might need the last data point in the past week or past day.
 That information can be useful when comparing time series.

-Use a query like the following, which returns the last number of bytes received for `app-2` during the last week.
+For example, the following returns the last number of bytes received for `app-2` during the last week.

 `at("now",last(1w, ts(~sample.network.bytes.recv, source="app-2")))`